-Response: Please refer to Exhibit 5: Audited Financial Statements for Year 2013 and 2014 and the subsequent financial statements and Exhibit 7: Chart of Accounts.
+Response: Please refer to Exhibit 5: Audited Financial Statements for Year 2013 and 2014 and the subsequent financial statements and please also refer to Exhibit 7: Chart of Accounts.

 4. If you are not required to have the accounts audited, provide the unaudited financial statements for the two most recently completed financial years, together with your taxation returns.
 Any subsequent monthly, quarterly or half yearly statements should also be provided.